Mike Thaler

-Michael Charles Thaler, (born 1936) known as Mike Thaler, is an American author and illustrator of children's books.
-He has published over 210 books between 1961 to 2017.
+Michael Charles Thaler (October 8, 1936 – March 23, 2024) was an American author and illustrator of children's books.
+He published over 220 books between 1961 and 2020.

 Early life

 Thaler was born at Queen of Angels Hospital in Los Angeles, California, United States, the son of Benjamin and Jean Thaler.
 He graduated in 1955 from Fairfax High School in Los Angeles, CA., and subsequently attended the University of California at Los Angeles and the Art Center College of Design, now located in Pasadena, California, majoring in English and Art.

 Career

 In November 1960, Thaler wrote and illustrated a Christmas themed cartoon which he submitted to Harper's Bazaar called The Fallen Star.
 It was published in the December 1960 issue.
 That same month, he was asked to submit a manuscript for a children's book to Ursula Nordstrom, an editor at Harper and Brothers, after she read The Fallen Star.
 Nordstrom decided to publish his manuscript, called Magic Boy, in 1961.
 This was his first published book.
 Nordstrom selected three of Thaler's manuscripts to publish in 1962 and 1963: The Clown's Smile, Penny Pencil and Moon Boy.
 All were illustrated by Thaler.